Black Friday (1945): Preliminaries

 On the morning of 9 February, two New Zealand Beaufighters of No. 489 Squadron conducted a patrol of the Norwegian coast.
-These aircraft first sighted a 1,500-ton merchant ship in Stong Fjord; continuing north, they were surprised to find a Narvik-class destroyer accompanied by a minesweeper and two flak ships in Førde Fjord.
+These aircraft first sighted a 1,500-ton merchant ship in Stongfjorden; continuing north, they were surprised to find a Narvik-class destroyer accompanied by a minesweeper and two flak ships in the Førdefjorden.
 The aircraft continued their patrol and spotted five large merchant ships in the Nordgulen and two minesweepers and a flak ship near Bremanger Municipality.
 Despite the pilots' surprise, the Allied command was aware that Z33 was in the area from Ultra signals intelligence.

 The Dallachy Wing was on alert to attack any ships found by the reconnaissance patrol.
 Although the group of five merchant ships were highly vulnerable to attack and a worthwhile target, Coastal Command came under the operational command of the Admiralty and was bound by its decision to give higher priority to attacking warships than merchant vessels.
 The wing was dispatched against Z33 even though the destroyer and its escorts were well protected and in a difficult position for aircraft to attack.